mikeliza/hello-world/README.md

 Our heart is full of joy!

-It's our time to shine!
+It's our time to shine and we will arise and shine!